AhmedAymanBfcai/SeleniumMart/README.md

-A selenium project using Java, Selenium, Maven, TestNG, POM, and DDT.
+A selenium project using Java, Maven, TestNG, POM, and DDT.

-Detailed readme is coming :))
+A detailed readme is coming :))